Angelsofttoy/cse15l-lab-reports/Detecting_and_Fixing_Bugs.md

 _**Symptoms, Bugs, and Terminal Output:**_

-* Symptom: The program crashed and threw an out of bounds exception, *again*! :(
+* Symptom: The program crashed and threw an out of bounds exception, *again*! :( In addition, it encountered an infinite loop situation.

 * Bug: Did not properly consider/write all if conditions for the possiblity of other brackets/parentheses' idx are at -1.